ellipt01/piezomag/README.md

 $ make install
 ```

-By above, shared library (libpiezomag.so) will be installed in your system.
+By above, shared library (libpiezomag.so) is installed in your system.
 By default, this library and relevant files, such as include files, are installed under /usr/local.
 To change this, please specify prefix as follows:
 ```
 $ ./configure --prefix=hoge